 One of the primary advantages of a term insurance policy is the high-value coverage provided to a policyholder at an affordable premium.
 In comparison to other life insurance policies, a term insurance plan has lower premiums.
 Another significant benefit is that the earlier you buy the policy, the less will your premium be.

 It is better to buy a term plan with the longest term policy if that fits your budget.
 If you have to meet some short-term financial goals, you may customize the length of the policy accordingly.
-You have to remember that life insurance is extremely situational and that is the reason Canara HSBC Life Insurance has a highly customisable term plan – iSelect Star.
+You have to remember that life insurance is extremely situational and that is the reason Canara HSBC Life Insurance has a highly customisable term plan – iSelect Smart360 Term Plan.
 This plan allows you to increase the sum assured according to evolving life stages and needs.
 Apart from that, you can also add riders to the plan for enhancing it.
 It offers a whole life cover option that will insure you till you turn 99!
 If you are having trouble deciding on the length of the term plan, calculate your needs and find a plan as per your financial goals.